Understanding SmartPush Metrics (for SHOPLINE Merchants)

 Use Case 4: Target Members Who Recently Received a Gift Card

-Scenario: A store uses the Member System app and wants to target customers who received a gift card as a present from another member.
+Scenario: A store uses the Member System app and wants to target customers who recently received a gift card from another member.

-1. Create a segment with Member Gift Card Updated event.
+1. Create a segment using the event Member Gift Card Updated.

-By combining event filters from multiple apps (Subscription, Wishlist, Product Reviews, Member System), you can design highly personalized and effective segmentation strategies that align with your business goals.
+By combining event filters from multiple apps — Subscription, Wishlist, Product Reviews, and Member System — you can design highly personalized and effective segmentation strategies that align with your business goals.

 Was this article helpful?